marshallm94/Learning_Notes/Concurrency_and_Parallelism_Viewed_Through_Music.md

 # Concurrency, Parallelism, Synchronous, Asynchronous and all that Jazz

-Terms that will be covered and differentiated in this document:

-- concurrency
-- parallelism
-- asynchronous
-- synchronous
-  - In this context, `synchronous == sequential`
-- threading
-- multiprocessing
-- processes
-- threads
-- multithreading

 ## What is typically _missing_ from "asynchronous vs synchronous" explanations?

 I was introduced to all these terms _through the lens of_ building a REST API.